jiktim/jikt.im/_members/lambdagg.md

 ---
 name: lambdagg
-bio: all we know is that they write computer code
+bio: all we know is that they write computer code sometimes
 link: https://lambdagg.xyz/
 ---